SeanGao7/Data-Mining/README.md

 # Data-Mining
-Collection of work for Data Mining course work
+Collection of data-mining algorithms implemented in Java